ietf/tao/Tao.md

 are also announced on the *ietf-announce* mailing list mentioned above.

 Note that COVID-19 disrupted the in-person meetings.
-After several virtual or online meetings, the IETF is trying its first hybrid meeting, in Vienna, in March 2022.
+After several virtual or online meetings, the IETF tried its first hybrid meeting, in Vienna, in March 2022.

 <a id="3-1"></a>